Pastry chef bakes her way into making history at one of Chicago's largest restaurant groups

 "I try to remember my childhood and it could be the texture, it could be the crust, it could be something different."

-Chef Guiterrez says that everything is made in-house.
+Chef Gutierrez says that everything is made in-house.
 From her flan-like caramel cake to the cinnamon-laced throughout her recipes.

 "But it's just like I, I want to remind people of, you know, Mexico."